- What is inclusion in education?

 - The research has also shown consistently that children who share inclusive schools with children with disabilities have more positive attitudes towards difference, better social skills and awareness, less disruptive behaviours and more developed personal values and ethics.

-- Inclusive learning environments have also been shown to have no detrimental impact, and some positive impact, on the academic performance of non-disabled students.
+- Inclusive learning environments have also been shown to have no detrimental impact, and some positive impact, on the academic performance of non-disabled students, as confirmed by a 2017 meta-analysis covering a total sample of almost 4,800,000 students.

 - A systematic review of 280 studies from 25 countries established clearly and consistently that inclusive educational settings can “confer substantial short- and long-term benefits for students with and without disabilities.”